taniwha/KerbalStats/README.md

 against KerbalStats.dll.
 If the dll is not present, then KerbalExt.Get() will return **null** and log the issue.

+**NOTE**: KerbalStatsWrapper.cs is licensed using the GNU LGPL (as is the rest of KerbalStats).
+This means that mods are free to use KerbalStatsWrapper.cs without worrying about their own license so long as KerbalStatsWrapper.cs itself remains under the GNU LGPL.

 **Extending KerbalStats**

 At this stage, extending KerbalStats requires linking agaist